 CHAPTER 25 – III

 Aricame had to stop Stievo and Bacu before it was too late.
-He put out an urgent call to all of his followers, stating that he would be holding a free concert in San Francisco’s Golden Gate Park and then would use the crowd to pressure the demonic cult out of the city.
+He put out an urgent call to all of his followers, stating that he would be holding a free concert in San Francisco’s Golden Gate Park in order to pressure the demonic cult out of the city.
 Stievo countered by summoning his own followers to descend upon the Bay to stand against the hedonistic onslaught.
-Los Angeles was on a collision course with both San Francisco and Boston, and partisans all across the country were lining up on one side or the other for what promised to be an epic confrontation – and a helluva show.
+Los Angeles was on a collision course with both San Francisco and Boston (where the church was headquartered), and partisans all across the country were lining up on one side or the other for what promised to be an epic confrontation – and a helluva show.

 The stage was set.
 Millions flocked to the geographically small city, overrunning the streets and partitioning zones for their respective sides.
 Festival grounds and big-tent temples were erected for miles surrounding the city, with public address equipment set up so that all could listen to the two greatest cultural leaders of their time.
 Stievo would give a sermon; Aricame a concert.

 Having prepared for this moment their entire lives (and through the lives of others for the past twelve thousand years), they began to address each other.
 With the opening of their mouths, the ground began to quake.
 As soundless words sprung from their lips, buildings began to crumble and the earth tore away from itself.
-The peninsula of the city detached from the mainland and drifted to sea, snapping its two iconic bridges in the process.
-The vacuum created by the drift swallowed up the surrounding land, submerging it below boiling water, made hot by exposure to the magma that rose from the ripped bottom of the ocean.
+The peninsula of the city detached from the mainland and drifted out to sea, snapping its two iconic bridges in the process.
+The vacuum created by the drift swallowed up the surrounding land, submerging it below boiling water, made hot by exposure to the magma that rose from the ripped-open ocean floor.

-As earth’s newest island continued its westward path across the Pacific, temperatures fell along with some snow, which melted on impact as the water surrounding the land was still fuming from its mixture with the unearthed lava below.
-Eventually: equilibrium.
+As earth’s newest island continued its westward path across the Pacific, temperatures fell, along with snow, which melted on impact as the water surrounding the land was still fuming from its mixture with the unearthed lava below.
+Eventually…equilibrium.
 The movements of the bear and the eagle slowed.
 The unified armies of individuals broke free of their assigned roles.
 Both beasts dissolved back into the crowds that they once were.
 It was over.
 The movements of earth, water, air, and fire had been reversed.

-Aricame and Stievo found themselves alone, standing on their opposing stages but separated by an impenetrable wall of fog.
+Aricame and Stievo awoke from their mutual trance, finding themselves alone, standing on their opposing stages but separated by an impenetrable wall of fog.
 Their followers were gone.
-The weather, the land, the life, all had been returned to as it once was.
-Their first battle had ended in stalemate.
-If it could even be considered a battle at all.
+The weather/land/life had all been returned to as it once was.
+Their first battle had ended in stalemate, if it could even be considered a battle at all.

 Long since our earliest days, in myriad ways